Korbit-test-org2/korbit-mentor-documentation/README.md

 ## Usage

-You can first use the following command to get an overview of what you can do with the korbit tool.
+To get an overview of what you can do with the korbit tool you can use the help command as follows:

 ```
 korbit --help
 ```

-There are 2 steps in order to be able to scan your local files.
-First you will need to authenticate with your **Korbit** account.
-Second, you will need be able to specify the file or folder you want **Korbit AI mentor** to analyze for you.
+There are 2 steps in order to be able to scan your local files:
+1. you will need to authenticate with your **Korbit** account.
+2. you will need be able to specify the file or folder you want **Korbit AI mentor** to analyze for you.

 ### Login

-In order to use the CLI you will need to login using credentials generated on your https://mentor.korbit.ai account.
+In order to use the CLI you will need to authenticate your CLI by logging in using credentials generated on your https://mentor.korbit.ai account.

 #### Generate keys

+To generate your ID/Key pair, either create an account or login and visit your [profile page](https://mentor.korbit.ai/profile).

-Go to your [profile page](https://mentor.korbit.ai/profile), you will see a **Secrets** section.
-Click **Create** button.
+On your profile page you will see a **Secrets** section.
+Click the **Create** button and copy the ID and Key pairs.

 #### Command

-You need to use the command, this will propose you to input the secret id/key pair:
+To authenticate your CLI instance you with your ID/Key pair, you need to use the login command, this will prompt you to input the secret id/key pair:

 ```sh
 korbit login
 ```
+You will see the following two prompts after activating this command:
 > Please enter your secret ID:
 > Please enter your secret key:

-Or you can directly specify the values as arguments
+Alternatively, can directly specify the id/key pair values as arguments

 ```sh
 korbit login --secret_id=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx --secret_key=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 korbit login xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

-This command will ask you to fill your secret_id and secret_key.
-We will see in the next section how to generate those.

-If you want to learn more about the login command please user:
+If you want to learn more about the login command you can specify login with the help command:

 ```sh
 korbit login --help
 ```

-You can also use environment variables to be logged in and run the scan command.
+You can also use environment variables to remain logged in as you run scans with korbit.
-Doing the following will replace the need of running the `korbit login` command.
+Use the following commands to avoid needing to run the `korbit login` command in every session.

 ```sh
 export KORBIT_SECRET_ID=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx